OLaprevote/pyrolyse/README.md

 # Pyrolyse, a wrapper for PyRosetta

-Pyrolyse is a python wrapper around PyRosetta, which is already a python wrapper around Rosetta, written in C++.
-So why wrapping?
-Because currently, PyRosetta feels like a C++ interface.
-Docstrings aren't this informative if you don't know how they are written in C++, there is some boilerplate code, the organization doesn't seem quite logical either, and a lot of objects are Rosetta types while they feel like a simple dictionary, a numpy array or a pandas dataframe is all you'd need to feel right at ease.
+Pyrolyse goal is to give PyRosetta a more pythonic vibe.
+Pyrosetta is a python API of Rosetta, a software intended for protein design.

-Pyrolyse NEEDS PyRosetta to be installed.
+*Pyrolyse NEEDS PyRosetta to be installed.*

-Hence Pyrolyse is intended to be a digest of Pyrosetta, but they can absolutely work hand in hand.
-They are actually intended to work hand in hand: this way you can take best of both worlds!
+It mostly performs monkey-patching of existing classes.
+As PyRosetta and Rosetta are ever-growing softwares, Pyrolyse is currently not intended to be fully patching PyRosetta.
+It would actually be advised to let them work hand in hand.

 Here are a few things I'd want to achieve:

-1. The standard output of most pyrosetta functions (like `init`, `pose_from_xxx` or `get_function_blabla` always give a standard output.
+1. Most pyrosetta functions (like `init`, `pose_from_xxx` or `get_function_blabla` always give a standard output.
 I personnally don't care about it, so I would like to either store it in a global variable pyrolyse.LOG.
 Still outputing errors, though.